Digital Remedy: Flip

 An Over-the-Top advertising platform that delivers full-funnel results, attribution, and Return on Advertising Spend (ROAS) tracking for marketers.
 Built to help brand marketers, agencies, and ad buyers to accurately measure OTT campaign effectiveness and CPA against KPIs in the streaming TV industry.
 The platform provides a dashboard to show OTT buyers in real time which campaigns are working across which devices, publishers, demographics, and channels.
 The Flip platform was named the Best New TV/Streaming Ad Sales Program or Product in the 2021 Digiday Video & TV Awards.

 Digital Venture Tech Challenge

 Digital Remedy partners with Hofstra University for an annual $100,000 student business-plan contest, formerly known as the Hofstra-CPXi Venture Challenge.
-The contest began in 2013 and awards the first place student with $12,000 in prize money and $30,000 worth of in-kind services from Digital Remedy.
-Runner up receives $6,000 and $15,000 worth of in-kind services, and third place receives a $3,500 prize and $5,000 worth of in-kind services.
+The contest began in 2013 and awarded the first place student $12,000 in prize money and $30,000 worth of in-kind services from Digital Remedy.
+Runner ups receive $6,000 and $15,000 worth of in-kind services, and third place winners receive a $3,500 prize and $5,000 worth of in-kind services.